 Montessori classrooms are immediately recognizable.
 The classes are small but the learning is monumental.
 You will see children working independently and in groups, often with specially designed learning materials; deeply engaged in their work; and respectful of themselves and their surroundings.
 The Montessori Method fosters rigorous, self-motivated growth for children and adolescents in all areas of their development – cognitive, emotional, social and physical.
 Montessori education is student-led and self-paced but guided, assessed and enriched by knowledgeable and caring teachers, the leadership of their peers, and a nurturing environment.

-Our Montessori work environment is supportive and inclusive.
+La Bella Vita Montessori’s Elementary Program is a supportive and inclusive environment for children 1st through 6th grade.
 Our children undertake daily self-directed work, as well as ambitious projects, in both partnerships and small groups, learning to collaborate and problem-solve respectfully and effectively.

 Within the community of the multi-age classroom at La Bella Vita – designed to create natural opportunities for independence, citizenship, and accountability – children embrace multi-sensory learning and passionate inquiry.

 Individual students follow their own curiosity at their own pace, taking the time they need to fully understand each concept and meet individualized learning goals.
 Given the freedom and support to question and make connections, Montessori students grow up to be confident, enthusiastic, and self-directed learners and citizens, accountable to both themselves and their community.
 They think critically, work collaboratively, and act boldly and with integrity.
 Students choose their work and work partners during the daily work cycle, learning to set goals, challenge themselves, and tackle complex problems.
 Each child practices leadership and responsibility, playing a role as a mentor to younger students, caring for the school environment, and engaging meaningfully to resolve classroom issues.